keerthiramagiri/React-namaste/README.md

 # config driven UI - is a design approach where the structure, behavior, and layout of the user interface are primarily controlled by configuration files rather than hard-coded into the application's codebase.

 # not using keys (not acceptable) <<<index as key <<<< unique Id(best practice)

+/**
+ * Header
+ * - Logo
+ * - Nav Items
+ * Body
+ * - Search
+ * - RestaurantContainer
+ * - RestaurantCard
+ *   -img
+ *   - name of res, star rating, cuisine, delivery time
+ * Footer
+ * - CopyRight
+ * - Links
+ * - Address
+ * - Contact
+ */

+Two types of Export/Import

+- Default Export/Import
+Export default Components;
+import Component from "path";

+-named Export/Import

+export const Components;
+import {component} from "Path";

+there are two ways for exporting
+1. default
+2. named : we used to write "export" infront of the doc if we need to export multiple things.